Can I wear contact lenses longer than recommended?

 Many contact lens wearers ignore the recommendation that they should not wear contact lenses for longer than the prescribed period, either intentionally or accidentally.
 Although the consequences of wearing older lenses may not affect you immediately, it’s important to remember that you may be doing more long-term damage to your precious vision.
 In short, our advice and advice from specialists is as follows:

-prescribed.
-Replace monthly lenses after one month and daily lenses after one
+- Do not wear your contact lenses for longer than prescribed:replace monthly lenses after one month and daily lenses after one day!

 It’s simply not worth the risk to stretch their wear out for another few hours, days, or weeks.
 Lenses can be replaced, but not your eyes.
 So take good care of them and respect the wearing period of your lenses!